 The 2004 Master Sewer Revenue Bond Declaration includes two rate covenants.
-The first bond covenant test provides that the City's net sewer revenue (operating net income, plus depreciation, and development charges and fees) must be at least equal to 100 percent of the fiscal year's annual debt service on the 2004 sewer system revenue refunding bonds plus 100 percent of the fiscal year's annual debt service on all outstanding subordinated debt.
-In fiscal year 2009-10, the only subordinated debt was the OECDD water/wastewater fund 2000 note payable which was paid off during the year.
+The first bond covenant test provides that the City's net sewer revenue (operating net income, plus depreciation, and development charges and fees) must be at least equal to 100 percent of the fiscal year's annual debt service on the 2004 sewer system revenue refunding bonds plus 100 percent of the fiscal year's annual debt service on all outstanding subordinated debt which is the OECDD water/wastewater fund 2000 note payable (see note III.
+F. 4.).
 The second bond covenant test provides that the City's net sewer revenue must be at least equal to 120 percent of the fiscal year's annual debt service on the 2004 sewer system revenue refunding bonds.
-The City met and exceeded each of these bond covenants for the year ended June 30, 2010.
+The City met and exceeded each of these bond covenants for the year ended June 30, 2009.